 Governor’s Office of Storm Recovery Joins State Parks Department to Commence Infrastructure Improvements to Roberto Clemente State Park

 On Friday, June 6, State Director of Storm Recovery, Jamie Rubin, joined State Parks Commissioner, Rose Harvey and Bronx Borough President, Ruben Diaz, to celebrate a plan that will make Roberto Clemente State Park stronger and more resilient.
-Governor Andrew M. Cuomo announced the initiative, which will replace a failing seawall and install a more robust bulkhead along the Harlem River.
+Former Governor Andrew M. Cuomo announced the initiative, which will replace a failing seawall and install a more robust bulkhead along the Harlem River.
 The strategies aim to protect park and residential infrastructure in the Morris Heights neighborhood of the Bronx.

 The undertaking corresponds with the Governor’s ongoing efforts to help New York rebuild and reimagine, following the severe impact of Superstorm Sandy, Hurricane Irene and Tropical Storm Lee.
 Recognizing the new realities of extreme weather patterns, the State has set out to transform at-risk communities, making them better able to withstand future storms.